 2 In a stand-up mixer, beat the butter and sugar together until fluffy, a couple of minutes on medium speed (start on low speed or else the sugar will fly out).
 Beat in the egg, vanilla, and molasses.
 (The mixture may look a little curdled, don't worry about it.)

 3 Add the dry ingredients to the wet, a third at a time, beating after each addition.
 When well mixed, remove the dough from the mixer, and form it into a ball.
 It should have the consistency of playdoh.
-If not, if it's stiff and unmanageable, work some water into it, a tablespoon at a time.
+If not, if it's stiff and unmanageable, work some water into it, a tablespoon at a time until easily pliable.
 Then wrap it in plastic wrap, and chill it in the refrigerator for half an hour.
-(You can chill it overnight, but then you'll need to let it sit out for a while before trying to roll it out.)

 4 When you are ready to roll-out the dough, preheat the oven to 350°F (175° C).
 Break off a chunk of dough from the ball of dough (about a quarter of it) and place it between two pieces of parchment paper.
 Use a rolling pin to roll the dough out to an even 1/8-inch thickness.

 5 Use a cookie cutter or the rim of a small glass to cut out cookie shapes from the rolled out dough.
 Place on a parchment paper or Silpat lined baking sheet, allowing at least 1/2 inch between cookies on the cookie sheet.
 (If you are making different sizes of cookies, don't mix them on the baking sheet or the smaller ones will be done before the larger ones.)